kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 Certificate:  The certificate to be used for authentication, and any supporting certificates in the chain.

-KEMCiphertext: The post-quantum KEM ciphertext (or a hybrid one) against the certificate's public key(s).
+KEMEncapsulation: The post-quantum KEM encapsulation (or a hybrid one) against the certificate's public key(s).

 KEMTLS follows the TLS 1.3 key schedule, which applies a sequence of HKDF